Battle of Britain Memorial, Capel-le-Ferne: The Wing

-Conceived as an experience rather than a museum the building contains The Scramble Experience; a central ‘cockpit’ area with an open balcony offering superb views across the Channel to France, from where the Luftwaffe would have appeared in 1940.
+Conceived as an experience rather than a museum, the building contains The Scramble Experience and a central ‘cockpit’ area with an open balcony offering views across the Channel to France, from where the Luftwaffe would have appeared in 1940.
 A high-tech screen is used to superimpose historical film of incoming German aircraft over the real view of the same scene.